m2march/tht/README.md

-# tactus
+# Tactus Hypothesis Tracker

-Tactus inference library
+This repository contains the `Tactus Hypothesis Tracker` model and the _tap_ dataset.